scrollback/objectlevel/README.md

 messages.get({by: 'hasLabel', eq: 'funny'}, callback);
 ```

 The result will be an array of messages, with an additional `appliedOn` property.
+Properties defined in the link data will override those with the same names in the object.

 ### Unlinking objects ###